sjbitcode/djangocon-us-2022-notes/notes/herding-your-database-queries.md

 - fixing issues
   - `select_related` - related objects via join
   - `prefetch_related` - does separate query for each relationship
-    - *_related will do full lookup for related object, that can have its own overhead
+    - `[select|prefetch]_related` will do full lookup for related object, that can have its own overhead
     - pagination is your friend to reduce db queries
   - serializers - retrieve data and pass it via context
   - `@cached_property` - persist property in an instance